-You have dates in column and you want to highlight all the dates which are between the range of two dates.
+You have dates in the column and you want to highlight all the dates which are within the range of two dates.

 For this, the easiest way is to use conditional formatting.
 You can use a formula based on AND and DATE functions.